gbif/ssg-gb25/content/05_travel-accommodation/en.md

 ### Opening hours

-Shops and department stores are allowed to be open every day of the week, although many businesses do close on Sundays.
-Opening hours vary.

-Banking hours are from 09:00hrs until 16:00hrs, but this can slightly vary between banks.
+Shops and department stores are generally open between 08:30hrs and 18:00hrs, Monday to Saturday.
+Many shops are closed on Sunday.
+Banks are generally open between 09:00hrs and 16:00hrs, Monday to Friday.